 GO Short: United States/North America

 The Navajo Nation is the cultural home to the Navajo people, marked with beautiful sandstone mesas, towering buttes, colorful canyons and dramatic desert scenery.
 It is the largest of the Indian Reservations in the U.S. extending over four states—Arizona, New Mexico, Utah and Colorado.
-This is a service learning trip offering students opportunities to tutor local children, help on construction projects and help run a college prep program.
-Enjoy hiking, traditional story-telling, local markets and much more.
+This is a service learning trip offering students opportunities to tutor local children, help on construction projects and help promote health and exercise in running camps/clubs.
+Enjoy hiking, camping, traditional story-telling, local markets and much more.

 Students spend two weeks experiencing the unique and distinctive culture and history of three islands in Hawai’i.
 By attending many cultural programs, students will gain a greater understanding of Hawaiian way of life, both past and present.
 Visit the Polynesian Cultural Center, ‘Iolani Palace, Pearl Harbor, and Volcanoes National Park.
 Snorkel in a protected coral reef environment, and learn Hawaiian traditions such as poi making, hula and the luau.
 The experience will include service projects with Native Hawaiians.